mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 When replacing a lookup table using the [API](https://developer.mixpanel.com/reference/replace-lookup-table), you would need to pass the lookup table's ID as part of the URL in the API call.
 This `id` can be found in Lexicon under the Lookup Table's Details.
 See below screenshot as example:

 ![image](/lookup-table-id.png "Lookup Table ID")

+### Can I map it to the $distinct_id property?

+We currently do not support mapping a Lookup table to the "$distinct_id" property.
+If you would like to associate a certain property with the user, we would suggest uploading it as a user profile property for the user instead.